-Get a Free Case Review with Our Salt Lake City, Utah DUI Defense Lawyer Today
+Schedule a Free Case Review with Our Top Utah DUI Attorneys

 Utah has some of the strictest laws in the nation for driving under the influence of intoxicants.
 The state depends on proven methods to determine a driver’s level of intoxication, and the punitive consequences of a conviction are rather severe.
 Law enforcement relies on measuring the blood alcohol content of a driver in order to prove a DUI in a court of law.
 Educated drivers can evoke their rights, and give themselves the best possible opportunity to challenge any DUI charge.
 If charged with a DUI, there is a potential for somewhat dire outcomes.
 Utah sentences offenders to heavy fines and fees for even first-time convictions, and any subsequent DUIs thereafter result in third-degree felony charges and possibly prison time!
 The overwhelming force of our legal institutions and the potential for punitive outcomes can be incredibly distressing.
 But there is no need for our clients to worry needlessly—because there are ways to defend against a DUI, and Wasatch Defense Lawyers know how!